alpais/user_performance_data/README.md

      * forces and torques acting on the tool
   * external objects - full pose tracking
 * post experiment questionnaire data (annonymised)
-* video data - recordings of each demonstration performed by each subject)
+* video data - recordings of each demonstration performed by each subject
-* video rating data - from external raters who have not performed the experiment
+* video rating data - performed by external raters who have not done the experiment (only done for subjects with valid sensor data)
 * external measurements - scooped quantity

+## Data parsing and preprocessing

+The scripts in this repo perform the following steps for data preparation:
+* ROS bag parsing
+* smoothing
+* rescaling
+* dynamic time warping
+* data plotting and visualization

+  > The initial ROS bag files are not provided due to the large size (total 39.6 GB).
+We provide the data obtained after the DTW.

+  > Video recordings are not provided in order to protect the subjects' identity (total size 8.69 GB)